Notice of Privacy Practice

 14. Appointment Reminders.
 The System may, from time to time, use or disclose your protected health information to contact you to provide appointment reminders or information about treatment alternatives or other health-related benefits and services that we believe may be of interest to you.
 The System may remind you of appointments by mailing a postcard to you at the address provided by you or by telephoning your home and leaving a message on your answering machine or with the individual answering the phone.
 The System will not disclose any information with these appointment reminders except your name, your address and the time, date and location of your appointment.

 15. Fundraising.
 The System may use limited protected health information for fundraising purposes and may disclose such information to its Business Associates and to institutionally related foundations for assistance in raising funds for the System.
-The System may contact you for the purpose of raising money for the System.
+The System may contact you for the purpose of raising money for the System, but you have the right to opt out of receiving fundraising communications.
 Any fundraising communication sent will contain information on how recipients may opt out of future communication of this type.

 16. De-identified Information.
 The System may de-identify your protected health information according to specific federal rules so that the information does not identify you and cannot be used to identify you.
 The System may use and disclose your de-identified information.
 The System may also partly de-identify your protected health information by removing your name, address, telephone number and many other identifying factors to create a "limited data set", which may be used and disclosed for research purposes.
 Your protected health information will only be disclosed in the form of a "limited data set" to recipients who sign an agreement to use your protected health information for specific purposes according to law and who agree not to identify you.